Papy87/my_blue_grid_project/README.md

 PORT = {YOUR_PORT}
 CACHE_KEY= {YOUR_KEY}
 REDIS_URL=redis://redis:6379
+Make sure that your local redis library is not running.

 In project root folder terminal execute command: docker-compose build In project root folder terminal execute command: docker-compose up Server should be running